Detail of a lift-and-turn stopper

 Photo 1 shows how to remove the overflow plate, the stopper body and linkage.
 The linkage may stick and be stubborn to remove.
 Grab hold of it and tug hard until it pops out.
 Screw on the new overflow plate once the linkage has been removed.

-The toughest part of the job is removing the old stopper body, but it’s all downhill after that.
+The toughest part of this how to remove a bathtub drain job is removing the old tub drain stopper body, but it’s all downhill after that.
 Remove the old stopper body as shown in Photo 2.
 If you’re having trouble unscrewing it, try heating it with a hair dryer set on “high.”
 The heat may help loosen the old plumber’s putty.
-The old stopper body can also be cut out with a reciprocating saw and metal blade, but be very careful because it’s easy to cut into and damage the bathtub.
+The old tub drain stopper body can also be cut out with a reciprocating saw and metal blade, but be very careful because it’s easy to cut into and damage the bathtub.

-All that’s left is to install the new stopper body and stopper.
+All that’s left in this how to remove a bathtub drain stopper job is to install the new bathtub drain stopper body and stopper.
 Slide the new rubber gasket on top of the drainpipe under the tub and insert the new drain flange with plumber’s putty on it as shown in Photo 3.